SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** None.

-**megaTinyCore note:** Neither RTC as millis source nor megaTinySleep are impacted; users manually configuring these timers on effected parts must take account of this.
+**megaTinyCore note:** Neither RTC as millis source nor megaTinySleep are impacted.
+However, any use of the RTC other than those provided by the core has a high chance of encountering this.
+Additionally, the behavior that results is just wacky.
+We had a user who was just going nuts with this and the other RTC bug.

 #### Disabling the RTC Stops the PIT
 Writing `RTC.CTRLA.RTCEN` to '0' will stop the PIT.